 A: Yes, in this case, when applying changes, the migration script committed first will be executed before the newly added migration script.

 Q: Is there a way to review all migration scripts for a single database?

-A: Yes, there is.
-Right click on a linked database, and from the ApexSQL Source Control menu, select the Migration scripts command.
+A: Yes.
+Right click on a linked database, and select the Migration scripts command from the More source control options submenu.
 The Migration scripts form appears, showing all the migration scripts related to the selected database:

 Q: Is there a way to commit two migration scripts for two different object changes in a single changeset?